How Can I Get a Full Scholarship in Poland?

 The International Visegrad Fund manages the Visegrad Scholarship program.
 It offers 1-4 semester scholarships for Master and Post-Master degrees to students from countries such as Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Montenegro, North Macedonia, Serbia, and Ukraine.
 It is also accessible to nationals of V4 countries (Czechia, Hungary, Poland, Slovakia) and V4 neighboring nations.

-Since its establishment in 2000, the International Visegrad Fund actively supports regional cooperation among civil society organizations in fields like Culture, Education, Innovation, Democratic Values, Public Policy, Environment and Tourism, and Social Development.
+Since its establishment in 2000, the International Visegrad Fund actively supports the regional cooperation among civil society organizations in fields like Culture, Education, Innovation, Democratic Values, Public Policy, Environment and Tourism, and Social Development.

-The Fund allocates an annual budget of 10 million € for projects that address shared challenges and contribute to regional progress.
+Additionally, the Fund allocates an annual budget of 10 million € for projects that address shared challenges and contribute to regional progress.
 Application deadlines, falling on 1 February, 1 June, and 1 October each year, require applicants to actively cooperate with organizations from at least three Visegrad countries for eligibility.

 Find out more by visiting the program’s website.

-Scholarship for Citizens from Developing Countries
+Scholarships for Citizens from Developing Countries

 These are scholarships to assist students from developing countries at PhD level in Poland.
 Funded by the Polish government, this type of financial aid supports mostly studies in technical fields.

-Stefan Banach Scholarship Program
+Stefan Banach Scholarship

 The Banach Scholarship Program, actively propels the socio-economic growth of developing countries.
 A joint initiative by the Ministry of Foreign Affairs and the Polish National Agency for Academic Exchange (NAWA), this program, it is named after mathematician Stefan Banach.
 Moreover, in 2021, it unifies with the Lukasiewicz Scholarship, offering a streamlined opportunity for aspiring students.

 Aiming to citizens from Eastern Partnership, Central Asian, and Western Balkan nations, the scholarship supports second-cycle studies in engineering, technical, agricultural, exact, and life sciences.
 It also applies to students at designated public universities, studying either in Polish or English.
-Recipients enjoy fee exemptions and a monthly living allowance from NAWA.
+Recipients enjoy tuition exemptions and a monthly living allowance from NAWA.

 Eligible countries include Albania, Angola, Argentina, and more, with select humanities and social sciences options.
 Moreover, the program emphasizes individual choice in university and field of study, underlining Poland’s commitment to global education and empowerment.